cdomet-d/transcendence/research.md

 # Subject understanding and research outline

+## Constraints

+- MUST use Docker
+- MUST be be launched with a single commmand
+- The website MUST be a single page application
+- MUST be compatible with last stable Mozilla Firefox.
+CAN be compatible with other browsers.

+## Features

+- MUST include a live Pong game.
+- Users MUST be able to play pong with another user on the same keyboard.
+- Players MUST be able to plays against one another.
+A tournament system SHOULD be avaible.
+  - A tournament consists of multiple players taking turns at playing against one another.
+  - It MUST clearly display the current players
+  - It MUST clearly display the order the matches will take place.
+- There MUST be a registration system.
+The players MUST input aliases at the start of the tournament.
+If the USER MANAGEMENT module is not implemented, aliases WILL reset at the start of a new tournament.
+- There MUST be a matchmaking system for the tournament.
+It will organize the tournament and announce the next game.
+- All players, including bots, MUST have the same paddle speed.

+## Security

+- If using a database, all passwords MUST be hashed.
+- The website MUST be protected against SQL injections and XSS attacks
+- HTTPS MUST be enabled whenever applicable
+- All user input MUST be sanitized
+- The site MUST be secure.
+- All credential MUST NOT be publicly stored

 ## Modules

 A minimum of 7 major modules is required to get a 100% grade.